PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

  I am Zhangzhen Zhu, a Ph.D.
 Candidate at <strong>ZheJiang University</strong>, with the <strong>State Key Laboratory</strong> of Industrial Control Technology.
 My research interests lie in the areas of <strong>Advanced Motion Control</strong>, and their applications to industrial <strong>complex nonlinear</strong> systems, including UAVs (experiments of over <strong>7+ years</strong>) and brushless DC motors.

- In addition to my academic pursuits, I also possess extensive experience in the development of complex Mechatronic systems from scratch (see my Projects for details), including mechanical system realization, circuit system customization and efficient code deployment.
+ In addition to my academic pursuits, I possess extensive experience in the development of complex Mechatronic systems from scratch (see my Projects for details), including mechanical system realization, circuit system customization and efficient code deployment.
+I am also a <strong>master in Matlab/Simulink</strong> and I can rapidly implement new control algorithms from the academic community in industrial systems.

- I am dedicated to producing high-quality research and making meaningful contributions to both academics and industrial societies.

 <p>  <br />  <br /> </p>